Country Club Village 4

 No analysis available

-I searched for references to leasehold, land lease, ground lease, and any expiration year, but found none.
-There is no explicit evidence to identify a lease expiry date.
+I searched for leasehold language such as lease expires, ground lease ends, renewed through, or a specific expiration year, but found none.
+There is no public remark evidence to identify a lease expiry year.

-The public remarks directly confirm VA financing eligibility.
-I found an explicit statement that the building is VA approved, which is strong evidence that VA loans are accepted.
+The remarks directly confirm VA loan eligibility.
+I found an explicit statement that the building is VA approved, which is strong public evidence.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.